WallStreetMojo

 Negative Correlation Formula 2

 Correlation can take any value between -1 to 1.
-The negative sign indicates a negative correlation, while a positive sign indicates a positive correlation.
+The negative sign indicates a negative correlation, while the positive sign indicates a positive correlation.
 Zero correlation means that there is no relationship between the two variables.

 Why Negative Correlation Matters?

 • Economics: Many trends associated with economics involve negative correlation.
 This relationship between the movements can be helpful for matters relating to economic policies.
 For example, unemployment and consumer spending.
-As for spending increases, unemployment decreases (generally).
+As spending increases, unemployment decreases (generally).

 Suppose two stocks have provided the following returns annually in the period 2011-16: